Coenzyme Q10 (CoQ10) is an antioxidant that your body produces naturally. Your cells use CoQ10 for growth and maintenance.

 CoQ10 supplements appear to be safe and to produce few side effects when taken as directed.

-Mild side effects might include:
+Mild side effects might include digestive problems such as:

 - Upper abdominal pain